Panther Rookies Tackle BRAKES Defensive Driving Course

 B.R.A.K.E.S, a non-profit organization is a AAA Approved Driving School created by former champion drag racer Doug Herbert after he went through the unimaginable tragedy of losing both of his teenage sons in a car crash eight years ago.
 His grief led him to create a driving program that teaches young drivers the skills needed to react to many situations on the road, in hopes of saving which other families from experiencing a devastating loss like his.

 “On January 26, 2008, I thought I was a big deal.
 Big house on the lake, fastest boat on the lake, Ferrari, Learjet,” Herbert said to the squad of Panthers rookies.
 “Then all of a sudden my kids got killed in a car crash, and that’s when you analyze what’s important to you.”

-It was a light-hearted day filled with friendly competition and lots of laughs, but the message of safety on the roads was heard loud and clear by the rookies.
+It was a light-hearted day filled with friendly competition and lots of laughs throughout the defensive driving course, but the message of safety on the roads was heard loud and clear by the rookies.

 Highway Patrol Sergeant Mike Baker brought that message home in his closing remarks to the guys.

 “Y’all are superstars, and I’m a Panthers fan.
 I pull for you every Sunday,” said Baker.
 “But at the end of the day, you’re human beings.
 If you get out here and act a fool, wrap your car around a tree or hit somebody head-on and get yourself killed, one of us has to go to your house and deliver that message.”

 The defensive driving course in the words of Dante Jackson, "It was hard."